BLB Solicitors

 Steps reducing the prospect of gazumping include:

 • Get to know your sellers and keep them regularly informed.
-A seller who sees you are serious, that you love their property, and are doing everything possible to move the process along is less likely to abandon you in favour of someone else.
+A seller who sees that you are serious, that you love their property, and are doing everything possible to move the process along is less likely to abandon you in favour of someone else.

 Home Buyer’s Protection Insurance